 Songfacts: I want to talk about a few specific songs.
 I just love the title of "Bubbly."
 Did the title come first, or did the song come and then you thought that just the single word title was perfect?

 Songfacts: Can you divulge what the original title was?

-Jason: I think it was something like "Wherever It Goes" or something along those lines.
+Reeves: I think it was something like "Wherever It Goes" or something along those lines.
 But it wasn't as good.
 It's her song, and she ultimately has last say in what the title's going to be.
 For me, whoever's going to sing the song should have that.

 Songfacts: When you write with her, do you think about her voice and how her voice is going to sound on the song?

-Jason: Definitely.
+Reeves: Definitely.
 Especially since when we're writing, she's singing it, I can hear it happening.
 That makes it easier to visualize.
 But it is a good thing to be able to write to somebody's specific voice, because people sing in many different ways, and the way Colbie sings is very special.
 And it's not hard to write songs for something like that.
 It's pretty easy, actually.